brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 An immovable rod can be used in conjunction with simpler items like pitons and ropes to easily create a way up a sheer cliff.
 Athletic members of your party can use the rod to break a small chasm into two manageable jumps.

 The rod can also be used offensively.
-If you’re traveling at any considerable speed, holding the rod at about neck-level and hitting the activation button can be deadly.
+If you’re traveling at any considerable speed, holding the rod at about neck level and hitting the activation button can be deadly.
 If a foe has been knocked down on the ground, they can be held in place with a well-placed Immovable Rod.

 ### Bag of Holding / Handy Haversack / Portable Hole